mitmath/1806/README.md

 Orthogonal matrices are a beautiful family of square matrices with orthonormal columns: the columns are orthogonal to each other and have unit length.
 Examples of orthgonal matrices come from permutations, rotations, reflections, and Hadamard matrices (entires are plus and minus one).
 Orthogonal matrices _preserve the length_ of a vector when they mutliply it.
 When Q is an orthogonal matrix, ||Qx||=||x||!
 Orthogonal matrices and orthogonal bases are the key to make orthogonal projections and least-squares work reliably on the computer.

 **Further Reading:** Textbook, Chapter 4.4.
 Check out the [least-squares notebook](https://github.com/mitmath/1806/blob/master/notes_2023/least-squares.ipynb) for more applications of least-squares.

+## Lecture 18 (March 17)

+To find an orthonormal basis (orthogonal and normalized to unit length) for the column space of A, we can perform the Gram-Schmidt orthogonalization procedure.
+The first k basis vectors from Gram-Schmidt form an orthonormal basis for the first k linearly independent columns of A. If A has linearly independent columns, we get the factorization A = QR.
+The columns of Q are the orthonormal basis for the column space of A and the columns of R tell us how to recover the columns of A from Q!

+**Further Reading:** Textbook, Chapter 4.4.